edmolten/uf/README.md

 - You can manually test the service with `curl` or a browser.
 Use `http://localhost:PORT/uf/list/` and `http://localhost:PORT/uf/price/?value=XXXX&date=yyyymmdd`, changing the port
 - You can also run the unittest with `docker exec -ti ufservice bash -c "python manage.py test uf_app"`
+- Tested on Ubuntu 16.04 and Windows 10